spare-time/pinboogle/README.md

     $ docker exec -it --user=solr pinboogle_solr_1 bin/post -c pinboard /var/data/[JSON_FILE]

 Solr can complain about html_content filed being immense.
 Go to Solr web interface and change the type of this field to text_general and reimport using the command above.
+Or check items.py file to see a sample solr schema for this data model.

-Test the index with Search web interface at: http://localhost:8983/solr/#/pinboard/query
+Search your links at [http://localhost:8983/solr/#/pinboard/query]